 On the SouthCoast, we are committed to the Buzzards Bay Habitat for Humanity in its efforts to improve access to low-energy, affordable housing for low-income families.

 As an initial element in this effort, Mayflower Wind has contributed $50,000 to Buzzards Bay Habitat for Humanity towards the construction of a two-family house in Westport, Massachusetts.
-In the Fall of 2021, Mayflower Wind will hold a Volunteer Day, at which Mayflower Wind staff will have the opportunity to help build the Westport project, and future projects as they are built.
-Engagement with the Habitat project has served as a great opportunity to engage with the local community.
+In the Spring of 2022, Mayflower Wind will hold a Volunteer Day, at which Mayflower Wind staff will have the opportunity to help build the Westport project, and future projects as they are built.